Postboy-tui/app/README.md

 ---

-### 6. Mock Server
+### 6. Mock APIs list

-Spin up local mock endpoints for testing your API clients without needing a real backend.
+- categorized mock api lists
+- get a bunch of mock apis for testing the clients under development.

 ---